 buying a sailboat

 1. The scenery changes everyday.
 If you're at anchor (see anchoring), the boat turns with the wind and you find yourself with a new view.
-If you don't like your neighbours, you have the option of hauling anchor and moving somewhere else.
-Having the freedom to move from place to place unhindered is wonderful.
+If you don't like your neighbors, you have the option of hauling anchor and moving somewhere else.
+Having the freedom to move from place to place unhindered is neat.

 2. You have a small ecological footprint.
 A boat is a gateway to self-reliance, with systems that are off the grid.
 With solar you consume no power, with wind propulsion there are no emissions, and because water is limited to your tanks, you are aware of how much you use and treat it like the precious resource that it is.

 3. Low-cost home ownership.
 For a lot less money, you can own something and make it yours.
-You can anchor in downtown Vancouver for free, and share the same view as expensive condos lining the shore.
+You can anchor near a city center for free, and share the same view as expensive condos lining the shore.
 Note that unlike a house, a boat will only decrease in value.
 See details on costs.

 4. You can travel with your house.
 This is ideal for us, as creatives, to be able to go to different places while our cocoon stays the same.